 Elon Musk said that the cost to launch the satellites is currently higher than the cost to make them, which suggests that the production of one satellite costs no more than $500,000.
 Satellites are relatively inexpensive because SpaceX self-produces them and with so many satellites being made, economies of scale reduce the production costs.

 Satellites are expected to be outdated after 5 years of operation and will have to be periodically replaced by newer-generation satellites.
 The short lifespan reduces the production cost of each satellite and also enables faster innovation.
 The company can also respond more quickly to changing customer demands.

-The end-user will be able to connect to the Starlink satellites using a special terminal that looks like a flat disc the size of a medium-sized pizza.
+The end-user will be able to connect to the Starlink satellites using a special terminal that looks like a thin, flat, round disc the size of a medium-sized pizza on a stick.
 This device will have a phased-array antenna that can be steered electronically and therefore does not have to physically rotate to follow the satellites in the sky.
 Switching between satellites should be imperceptibly quick.
-The terminal will need a unobstructed view of the sky and SpaceX is aiming for the terminal’s price to be no more than $200.
+The terminal will need a unobstructed view of the sky and will have motors that make sure it’s always pointed in the optimal direction.
+SpaceX is aiming for the terminal’s price to be no more than $200.
 The antenna works even while moving, so it can be placed on a car, boat or plane.

 In February 2019, SpaceX filed an application with the FCC for permission to operate up to a million of these user terminals in the United States.

 The communication between satellites and terminals will be influenced by weather (rain, heavy clouds, etc.), but it is not clear at the moment how much of a problem this will be in practice.

 The user terminals are currently manufactured at low volumes in Hawthorne but the plan is to later move the production elsewhere.

 Elon Musk has one terminal at his house and he used it to send a pair of tweets in October 2019: